-- c.
-Formal meetings or appeals hearings with the CFSC will be closed to all but the DFSC/SFSC and CFSC, the faculty member, and the faculty advocate.
+- 3. Formal meetings or appeals hearings with the CFSC will be closed to all but the DFSC/SFSC and CFSC, the faculty member, and the faculty advocate.
 The faculty member shall be provided, if requested by the faculty member, a meeting with the CFSC without members of the DFSC/SFSC present.
 Subsequent to that meeting the CFSC shall meet with the DFSC/SFSC.
 Students shall be called as witnesses only in extraordinary circumstances. - 4.
-Formal rules of evidence as required in a court of law will not be followed. - 5.
+Formal meetings are not bound by rules of evidence as required in a court of law.
+Reasonable time should be allowed for formal meetings or appeals hearings. - 5.
 Following the formal meeting or appeal hearing, the DFSC/SFSC or CFSC will meet to reconsider the earlier decision and will promptly issue a communication either (a) affirming the prior recommendation or (b) changing the prior recommendation.
 If changes to the prior recommendation are made, no reference will be made to the nature of the prior recommendation.
-The faculty member will be notified in writing of the decision promptly and informed of any further rights of appeal.

-D. Initiation of a Promotion or Tenure Appeal:
+The faculty member will be notified in writing of the decision promptly and informed of any further rights of appeal. - E. Meeting Procedures Prior to Appealing a Negative Tenure or Promotion Recommendation Submitted by a Chair/Director or Dean: - 1.
+In accordance with IV.C.4 and V.C.4, communications of the CFSC and DFSC/SFSC recommendations, as well as Dean and Chair/Director reports, should include a rationale for those recommendations.
+Thus, the faculty member should be able to address the concerns raised in that recommendation and speak to factors or materials that have been ignored or misinterpreted. - 2.
+In the event that a Chair/Director or Dean submits a report making a different recommendation than the majority of the DFSC/SFSC or CFSC, a candidate may request a Formal Meeting with the full DFSC/SFSC or CFSC, as provided for in ASPT Policies XIII.D.
+Because the Chair/Director or Dean report is by definition arguing against the majority recommendation of the DFSC/SFSC or CFSC, a Formal Meeting with the full DFSC/SFSC or CFSC is not required.